Best Electric Guitars Under 500 Dollars

 The included accessories are all you will need to play and maintain your new rig.
-This is a very popular bundle among new players and has been well received with new players.
+This is a very popular bundle among new players and has been well-received.

 Why These Manufacturers?

-We have roamed the NAMM show floors many times, the vast array of electric guitars lined up are almost spanning to the ceiling!
+We have roamed the NAMM show floors many times.
+The vast array of electric guitars lined up is almost spanning to the ceiling!

 This makes the choice a difficult one indeed.
-Many of the manufacturers producing electrics have been at it for many years and are masters of their craft.
+Many of the manufacturers producing electrics have been at it for many years.
+They are masters of their craft.

-These will be guitars that are also readily available in most shops and online retailers, so that it is also a lot easier to get your hands on one.
+These will be guitars that are also readily available in most shops and online retailers.
+So that it’s also a lot easier to get your hands on one.

-There are many boutique builders, but the wait times and custom orders will be a bit much if your budget is in the under $500 range.
-We spent a considerable amount of time sifting through a lot of their offerings to come up with this article.
+There are many boutique builders too.
+But the wait times and custom orders will be a bit much if your budget is in the under $500 range.
+We spent a considerable amount of time sifting through a lot of their offerings.

 What Else Do I Need?

 An electric guitar is optimal with an amplifier.
 But if you are starting, an amplifier is not necessary right away.
-It is not very loud when playing without an amp, but it can still be heard.
+It’s not very loud when playing without an amp, but it can still be heard.

-But it can also be a benefit to have an amplifier even when starting.
+But it can also be a benefit to have an amplifier and a few other items even when starting out.
 This will mean that your budget will need to be larger.
-But some great guitar amps under $500 would pair with our suggested models nicely.
+But most guitar amps would pair with our suggested models nicely.

-With the electric guitars we have selected for our list, it is hard to go wrong with any of them.
-They each do something different and fit into different genres of music.
+With the electric guitars I have selected for our list, it’s hard to go wrong with any of them.
+They each do something different and fit into many genres of music.
 At some point in your playing journey, you will play all of them.

-But if you are just getting started, you want to pick the best electric guitar that fits your current music interests.
+But if you are just getting started, you want to pick the best budget electric guitars that fit your music.

-This way, once you get more comfortable with the guitar, you will be able to get the sounds you want from it as you progress.
+This way, once you get more comfortable with the guitar you choose, you will be able to get the sounds you want too.
 If you don’t use an amp right away, you will eventually.
 So make sure to pick the one that fits your interests.